 A judgment mortgage has broadly the same effect as a conventional mortgage and can be enforced by way of a mortgage suit - see above.

 If you have to go to court, the Money Advice and Budgeting Service (MABS) may help you to prepare.
 They may tell you the type of questions you can expect from the judge and the documentation you need for your case, for example, a statement of income and expenditure.
+There is useful information in this MABS booklet on repossession, voluntary sale and voluntary surrender (pdf).

 The MABS Helpline 0761 07 2000 is open from 9am to 8pm, Monday to Friday.
 You can also email email@example.com or you can make an appointment to meet a money adviser in person in one of the nationwide network of MABS offices.